Ermiyas21/Realtime-Anomaly-detection-for-ICS/README.md

 ### Real-Time Anomaly Detection with Uncertainty Estimation

 - The objective of this study is to proposed a real-time anomaly detection framework and assess the uncertainty associated with the proposed method.
 The anomaly detection framework for ICS data streams, using Docker containers for scalable and manageable model deployment.
-Three machine learning models—Autoencoder (AE), LSTM Autoencoder (LSTM-AE), and Sequence-to-Sequence (Seq2Seq)— were trained on the Secure Water Treatment (SWaT) and HIL-based Augmented (HAI) datasets to detect anomalie
+Three machine learning models—Autoencoder (AE), LSTM Autoencoder (LSTM-AE), and Sequence-to-Sequence (Seq2Seq)— were trained on the Secure Water Treatment (SWaT) and HIL-based Augmented (HAI) datasets to detect anomalies

 ##### Instructions